Hello Sunshine (company): History

 On social media platforms Facebook Watch and IGTV, Hello Sunshine has released three short-form unscripted series focussing on female successes.
 In April 2018, Hello Sunshine launched the podcast How It Is, hosted by American actress Diane Guerrero.
 A second season of the podcast launched in October 2018.
 In November 2018, the third season of How It Is premiered with Kelly McCreary taking over as host.

 In July 2018, Hello Sunshine launched the talk show Shine On with Reese on DirecTV hosted by Witherspoon in her first unscripted series.
 The show presents one-on-one interviews between Witherspoon and various female guests focussing on how they achieved their dreams.

 In October 2018, Hello Sunshine launched a new podcast titled My Best Break-Up which is hosted by Irish comedian Maeve Higgins.

 In November 2018, Hello Sunshine partnered with Together Live to create the tour Hello Sunshine x Together Live.
 The tour went to ten different cities across the United States and featured multiple guest speakers telling their story including Halima Aden, MILCK, Yara Shahidi, Uma Thurman, Nicole Byer, Cameron Esposito, Sonequa Martin-Green and Sophia Bush.
 Highlights from the tour will be featured in the third forthcoming podcast And Especially You which will be hosted by guest speaker Sophia Bush.

 In February 2019, Hello Sunshine received an investment from Laurene Powell Jobs' Emerson Collective.
 Otter Media has also increased its stake in the company.

 In early August 2021, Witherspoon (after considering selling the company and hearing the interest of Apple) sold part of the company to a Blackstone backed media company, Candle Media, led by former Disney executives Kevin A. Mayer and Tom Staggs for $900 million.
 The transaction resulted in Witherspoon and Harden retaining a stake in the new company and a seat on the board.
 Hello Sunshine shut down its kids and animation unit in February 2023, with the company expected to work with fellow Candle Media subsidiary Moonbug Entertainment moving forward.
+In July 2024, Candle Media consolidated its live action properties under Candle Studios.
+Current Hello Sunshine CEO Sarah Harden was named head of the new division.